FAQ

 • There are three ways to control the Smart Pump:

-2. The pump can be controlled through the custom control software.
+2. The pump can be controlled through it’s custom control software.
 Through the software, you can set the speed and volume as well as calibrate the pump for each liquid you use.

 Two Smart Pumps can be used together for tip washing applications where one pump is bringing fresh wash solution to a tip washing station and the other pump is removing used wash solution.
 Because you have control over pump speed you can be sure that the tip wash station will not overflow.